 We travelled the world looking for the best secret watering holes you should visit.
 Add them to your ‘to do’ list today.
 Cheers!

 There was a time when new cocktail bar openings were truly a hot ticket.
-In recent years, though, the rise and rise of private members clubs has seen the cocktail bar become less of a draw.
-But rumours of its demise are exaggerated, because there are host of speakeasy-style spots that are worthy of your attention.
-Some so secret that simply getting in is half the fun – here’s what you need to know.
+In recent years, though, the rise and rise of private members’ clubs have seen the cocktail bar become less of a draw.
+But rumours of its demise are exaggerated because there is a host of speakeasy-style spots that are worthy of your attention.
+Some are so secret that simply getting in is half the fun – here’s what you need to know.

 NYC is like that naughty friend who keeps you out partying long after it was sensible to go home.
 PDT was one of its original secret speakeasy-style bars, and the format has given rise to many similar concepts around the world.
 Hidden away in an unremarkable location in the East Village, you access the small (around 40 capacity) bar via a 1940’s red phone booth in a hotdog joint.
 (Obviously).
 Pick up the phone and politely ask if you can come in.
 A British accent helps.